buhfur/ConfigFiles/notes/linux.md

 `find . -name \*.md`

 Replace "." with the directory you are searching in and replace "md" with the extension you are trying to search for.

+---

+# System Clipboard

+If you are using the X window system ,

+---

+# Tar

+**extract archive to specified directory**

+`tar -xf archive.tar.xz -C / etc/something`

+if not root directory

+` tar -xf archive.tar.xz -C /this/directory`